Jean-Charles-Alphonse Avinain: Murders

 In January 1867, he rented a warehouse under a false name in the district of Montaigne Avenue, where he unloaded his first cart.
-It was bought on the morning of March 12 for 50 francs on the Charenton market from a man named Lucien Leconte.
-Avinain delayed maneuvers so well that unloading, when he had to pay, he announced that he did not have all the money on him and that he had to wait until next morning.
+It was bought on the morning of 12 March for 50 francs on the Charenton market from a man named Lucien Leconte.
+Avinain delayed manoeuvres so well that unloading, when he had to pay, he announced that he did not have all the money on him and that he had to wait until the next morning.
 But Leconte was wary and did not close his one eye.
 Avinain did not dare to attack him and in the first hours of dawn left, on the pretext of fetching the missing francs.

 From there his murders began.
-On March 16, 1867, Avinain was seen by several witnesses at the La Chapelle Market buying a load of one hundred bales of hay and three hundred bales of straw from a young grain merchant named Isidore Vincent and his wife.
-In the rented house in Courbevoie he murdered Vincent, stealing his straw and hay afterwards.
+On 16 March 1867, Avinain was seen by several witnesses at the La Chapelle Market buying a load of one hundred bales of hay and three hundred bales of straw from a young grain merchant named Isidore Vincent and his wife.
+In the rented house in Courbevoie, he murdered Vincent, stealing his straw and hay afterwards.

-On March 19, 1867, on the banks of the Seine on the Argenteuil side, workers saw a human body whose head and limbs were missing.
+On 19 March 1867, on the banks of the Seine on the Argenteuil side, workers saw a human body whose head and limbs were missing.
 The doctor who carried out the autopsy, Dr. Maurice, could not identify the victim.
 On the other hand, he was certain that the one who dismembered the victim was a butcher.

 Dr. Maurice also showed his finding to the imperial police: the body belonged to a 25-year-old man; it was submerged some fifteen kilometres downstream; the death dated back to three days and was likely caused by strangulation accomplished four or five hours after the last meal.
 Provided with this information, the police let their finest bloodhounds on the killer's trail.

-On the morning of June 26, an old man named Duguet went to La Chapelle market with a cart loaded with fodder, pulled by a white horse.
+On the morning of 26 June, an old man named Duguet went to La Chapelle market with a cart loaded with fodder, pulled by a white horse.
 Avinain approached him, offering to sell his goods, and they both left the market towards Levallois-Perret.
 In Levallois, they stowed the cart and went to eat soup at the Mathon restaurant and drink wine.
 After that, they were seen strolling on the banks of the Seine.
 Avinain, after a busy day, convinced Duguet to accept his hospitality for the night.
 And it was during his sleep that Duguet was hit seventeen times with a hammer, beaten to death by Avinain.